 What we like

-HubSpot is an all-in-one marketing and sales platform with tons of features to help you automate many areas of your business.
-If you have the budget, the advantage of using HubSpot is that you can keep everything under one roof, as they offer so many features (email marketing, landing pages, CRM, etc.).
-You can send automated messages on the Marketing Starter plan and up, which starts at $50/month and includes 1,000 marketing contacts.
+- If you have the budget, the advantage of using HubSpot is that you can keep everything under one roof, as they offer so many features (email marketing, landing pages, CRM, sales funnels etc.)

 Where they should improve